logo

 If gambling stops being entertainment, call 1-800-GAMBLER (National Council on Problem Gambling) for confidential support.

 Wheeling gives your lottery play a mathematical structure.
-It doesn't give it a mathematical edge.
-If you enjoy the systematic approach and can afford the ticket costs, it's a legitimate way to organize your play.
-Just don't mistake organization for advantage.
+It does not give it a mathematical edge.
+If you enjoy a systematic approach and can comfortably afford the tickets, it is a legitimate way to organize your play.
+Just do not confuse organization with advantage.
+You can explore and build combinations using our free Lottery Wheel System.

 Frequently Asked Questions